 Magnolia Dental’s Integrated Periodontics Program

-Our incredible dental hygienists are trained alongside our Periodontics Specialists, Dr. Ira and Dr. Lori Levenson, which gives this team a unique, more proactive perspective on this dental specialty.
-They can detect signs of dental support failure early and refer you to the specialists before too much damage is done.
+Our incredible dental hygienists are trained alongside our Periodontics Specialist, Dr. Ira, which gives this team a unique, more proactive perspective on this dental specialty.
+They can detect signs of dental support failure early and refer you to specialists before too much damage is done.

 The Primary Stages of Periodontal Disease